-For a kitty you need basics, but also some fun things that you may wish to add at a later date here is a list of our shelters favorite brands and items that our volunteers cats and the shelter can not live without.
-All items are linked to Amazon but can usually also be found in a local petstore (e.g. Petco, Petsmart, etc.).
-Click on each item to be linked to the item, it will open in a new window.
+For a kitty you need the basics, but also some fun things that you may wish to add at a later date here is a list of neccessary and suggested items to help your new friend feel right at home!

 How do I Prepare?